Opentrons/opentrons/api/docs/v2/new_modules.rst

 Available Modules
 -----------------

-The first parameter of :py:meth:`.ProtocolContext.load_module`, the module's *load name*, specifies the kind of module to load.
-The table below lists the load names for each kind of module.
+The first parameter of :py:meth:`.ProtocolContext.load_module` is the module's  *API load name*.
+The load name tells your robot which module you're going to use in a protocol.
+The table below lists the API load names for the currently available modules.

-Some modules were added to the Protocol API later than others, and some modules have multiple hardware generations (GEN2 modules have a "GEN2" label on the device).
-Make sure your protocol's metadata specifies a :ref:`Protocol API version <v2-versioning>` high enough to support all the modules you want to use.
+Some modules were added to our python API later than others, and others span multiple hardware generations.
+For example, second generation modules have a "GEN2" label on the device.
+When writing a protocol that requires a module, make sure your protocol's ``requiremets`` or ``metadata`` code block specifies a :ref:`Protocol API version <v2-versioning>` high enough to support all the modules you want to use.

 .. table::
    :widths: 4 5 2